uc-cdis/gen3.org/content/resources/user/gen3-client.md

 * * *

-The gen3-client can be [downloaded from Github](https://github.com/uc-cdis/cdis-data-client/releases/latest) for Windows, Linux, or Mac OS, or it can be installed from source using Google's [GO language](https://golang.org/dl/) (instructions in Github README).
+A binary executable of the latest version of the gen3-client should be [downloaded from Github](https://github.com/uc-cdis/cdis-data-client/releases/latest).
+Choose the file that matches your operating system (Windows, Linux, or Mac OS).

-To install, download the correct version for your operating system and unzip the archive.
-The program must be executed from the command-line by running the command `gen3-client <options>`.
+No installation is necessary.
+Simply download the correct version for your operating system and unzip the archive.
+The program is then executed from the command-line by running the command `gen3-client <options>`.
 For more detailed instructions, see the section below for your operating system.

 >__Note:__ Do not try to run the program by double-clicking on it.
 Instead, execute the program from within the shell / terminal / command prompt.
 The program does not provide a graphical user interface (GUI) at this time; so, commands are sent by typing them into the terminal.